| | | | | | | | | |

 Both dishes originate from India, so let’s delve into the etymology.
 In Hindi, “saag” means a mix of green leafy vegetables (commonly including spinach, along with mustard, fenugreek, etc.) On the other hand, “palak” explicitly means spinach alone.
 Therefore, saag paneer can technically be made from any leafy greens, while palak paneer is always made from spinach.
 Furthermore, saag paneer is more rustic — chopped greens — while the sauce of palak paneer is silky smooth and puréed.

 The confusion arises because, in the U.K., BIR (British Indian Restaurants)-style saag paneer is made from spinach, not mixed greens.
-Still, each has a distinctive appearance and flavor.
+Still, each has a distinctive appearance and flavour.
 This curry I’m sharing today is authentic and traditional Indian style.

 Where is Palak Paneer From?